Nour9911/chatgbtPyto/README.md

 # chatgbtPyto
-A friendly AI for music lover
+A friendly AI for music lover, still testing some stuff tho !